ShenLeixian/ShenLeixian1111/_pages/include/award.md

 ### Honors and Scholarships
 -   RedBird PhD Award of HKUST.
 2023
 -   "Star of Tomorrow" Excellent Internship Award of MSRA.
 2023
+-   Outstanding Master Graduates of THSS in THU.
+2023
+-   Excellent Master Thesis of THU.
+2023
 -   CIKM 2022 Best Paper Honorable Mention (Demo Track).
 2022
 -   NSF and SIGWeb Travel Grants.
 2022
 -   First-Class Scholarship for Excellence of THU.
 2022
--	Friends of Tsinghua-Jining Talent Scholarship of THU.
+-	Jining Talent Scholarship of THU.
 2021
+-   Outstanding Undergraduate Graduates of NJUPT.
+2020
+-   Excellent Undergraduate Thesis of NJUPT and Jiangsu Province.
+2020
 -	China National Scholarship.
 2019
 -	Outstanding Student of Jiangsu Province.
 2019
 -	Innovation Pioneer of NJUPT (Only ten in NJUPT).
 2019